Illumination and Shading in Computer Graphics

 2. The viewpoint is at infinity implying V.R is constant across a polygon surface.

-3. The graphic object being modelled as a polygonal face isn’t an approximation to a curved surface.
+3. The graphic object being modeled as a polygonal face isn’t an approximation to a curved surface.

 The following steps are required to carry out each polygonal face of the surface mesh for this shading scheme developed by Gouraud.